daljeetkhera/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 https://www.youtube.com/watch?v=G14WMD8Kg3U&t=1285s

 ## Week 3:
-This is our first week.
-We learned Scratch.
+This is our third week.
+We learned about Visual Stodio Code.

 ### What is VS Code?
+Visual Studio Code is a streamlined code editor with support for development operations like debugging, task running, and version control.
+It aims to provide just the tools a developer needs for a quick code-build-debug cycle and leaves more complex workflows to fuller featured IDEs, such as Visual Studio IDE.